Eruption #2

 Exp #90 in Zhang et al. (1997, J. Geophys.
 Res., 102, 3077)

 The movie shows the slow motion of the experiment by a factor of 133.
-This shows again a close-up view of the eruption front.
+Again a close-up view of the eruption front is shown.
 A polymer was added but the viscosity is only 5 times that of water (5 millipascal-second).
 Initial test cell pressure was 5.2 bar, and tank pressure was 0.07 bar.
 There was a foam layer on top of the liquid column before the experiment, simulating the case of a magma chamber with a top bubble-rich layer.
 Because of this bubbly layer, the eruption starts very violently.
 Individual bubbles can be seen clearly and bubble growth data were obtained.
 Bubbles are nicely spherical and not stretched vertically.
 A foam forms but is not very stable.